-Your debt-to-income ratio refers to how much money you bring in regularly compared to how much money you owe in debts.
-For example, say you made $50,000 a year and owed a total of $25,000 in various debts.
-This would mean your debt-to-income ratio is 50%.
+Your debt-to-income (DTI) ratio refers to how much money you bring in regularly compared to how much money you owe in debts.
+The average American spends 9.5% of their income on debt each month.2 But how much do you spend?

 When you pay off a car loan, there will be a positive shift in your debt-to-income ratio.
-As long as your incoming cash flow has stayed the same, you should see quite an improvement in your credit after successfully getting rid of a car loan.
+As long as your incoming cash flow has stayed the same, you should see quite an improvement in your credit after successfully getting rid of secured loans.